-“Fundraisers MUST NOT exploit the credulity, lack of knowledge, apparent need for care and support or vulnerable circumstance of any donor at any point in time.”
+1.3.8 You must not exploit the trust, lack of knowledge, apparent need for care and support or vulnerable circumstance of any donor at any time.

-It is the context and circumstances in which the individual may be at the time of making a decision about whether to donate that are relevant.
-For example, a recently bereaved person may need additional support, but this may change as time progresses.
-At the time of bereavement they could still have the capacity to make a donation, but might need additional support to help them make their decision.
+What is relevant is the context and circumstance that they are in at the time of making the decision about whether to donate.
+For example, a recently bereaved person may need additional support, but this may change over time.
+At the time of bereavement, they could still have the capacity to make a donation, but might need additional support to help them make their decision.

-Additional support may include: delaying acceptance of the gift to give the donor further time to consider their donation; including a ‘cooling off’ period if the donor changes his or her mind; or suggesting the donor gets advice from family/friends.
+Additional support may include: delaying acceptance of the gift to give the donor further time to consider it; including a ‘cooling off’ period to allow the donor time to change his or her mind; and suggesting the donor gets advice from family/friends.

-Examples of indicators which could mean that an individual is in a vulnerable circumstance or needs additional support could include:
+The following are examples of indicators which could mean that an individual is in a vulnerable circumstance or needs additional support:

 Is the individual: